Northern Ireland Housing Executive

 These challenges required increased organisational flexibility and necessitated a need for a closer relationship with and greater insight into tenants and customers.

-Using the Benefit and Budgeting Calculator, the Welfare Unit at NIHE helped their most vulnerable residents by exploring what benefits they could be missing out on.
+Using the Better Off Calculator, the Welfare Unit at NIHE helped their most vulnerable residents by exploring what benefits they could be missing out on.

 The Benefit and Budget Calculator was rolled out to nearly 600 front line staff across the organisation and allowed them to address challenges at multiple trigger points across its services.
 These included at the point of homeless application, tenancy sign-up, the moment a rent arrear arises and during any eviction proceedings.